wp-plugins/syndication-links/readme.txt

 1. It supports adding rel-syndication links to your posts, indicating where a syndicated copy is.
-2. It adds CSS that will, if the class 'social-icon' is attached to a link, it will display the appropriate one if available.
+2. It adds CSS that will, if the class 'social-icon' is attached to a link in a list, it will display the appropriate one if available.
 This allows the setup to be extended very easily.
 You can use this with a WordPress menu to create some social icons.
+3. Offers two icon sets: [Genericons](http://genericons.com) or [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/)
+3. Adds an h-card/vcard widget for a specific site author.
+(Under Development)

 == Future Plans ==

-1. Add different display options.
+3. Style the h-card/vcard widget with better design and optional rel-me/social icons.
+4. Adds a widget for sitewide rel-me social icons

 == Installation ==